 of John Griffiths, Warden of Wadham College, Oxford, and Keeper of the University Archives

-John Griffiths and his sister Sophia Griffiths were born in the parish of St Margaret in Rochester, Kent on 27 July 1806 and 3 January 1809 respectively.
+John Griffiths and his sister Sophia Griffiths were both born in the parish of St Margaret in Rochester, Kent on 27 July 1806 and 3 January 1809 respectively.
 Their father was the Vicar of the parish and Master of the King’s School, Rochester.

 Mary Ann Gooding, who served the family for at least 44 years (first as Sophia’s lady’s maid and latterly as John Griffiths’s housekeeper), was born in Ospringe, Kent on 29 November 1815.

 John Griffiths was educated at Winchester College and Wadham College, Oxford, and graduated with second-class honours in both classics and mathematics in 1827.
 He was elected a Fellow of Wadham in 1830, and was Sub-Warden of the college from 1837 to 1854.
 He was ordained deacon in 1837, and priest in 1838.

 He does not appear to have been in Oxford at the time of the 1841 census.
 His sister Sophia (32) was then on holiday in Eastbourne with their mother Susanna and one servant.

 John Griffiths spent the census night of 1851 at Wadham College, describing himself as “Tutor of the College, Clerk without cure of souls”.
 Sophia (42), whose occupation was given as “Gentlewoman”, now had her own household with three servants at Petersham in Surrey; and one of those servants was Mary Ann Gooding (35).
 In 1854 John Griffiths resigned his Fellowship at Wadham College and went to live at Hampton Wick, but returned to Oxford in 1857 when he was appointed Keeper of the University Archives.